Federal Direct Loan interest rates for graduate school increase

 Ask your financial aid office if they offer HPSL or LDS and how to apply for them.
 Oftentimes, they require your parents’ financial information to determine your eligibility.

-Avoid Private Student Loans for Veterinary School
+Try to Avoid Private Student Loans for Veterinary School

 Private student loans do not have the benefits, protections, and repayment options that come with your federal student loans.
 Even if you find private loans with a lower interest rate, the repayment options and hardship provisions will not be as beneficial compared to federal loans.
 Private student loans can even limit your career opportunities depending on the balance and deferment provisions.
-Make sure you have maximized all federal student loan options before you consider any kind of private student loan for veterinary school.

 We’re here to help!

 Happy budgeting this spring, summer, and fall.
 An ounce of planning is worth a pound of interest saved in repayment.
-Please feel free to reach out with any questions: [email protected]
+Please feel free to reach out with any questions: [email protected].

 VIN Foundation is here to help with understanding your veterinary school borrowing and repayment options now or in the future!